xlxs4/xlxs4/README.md

 Sometimes I'm trying to send this nanosatellite in space.

-This will let us know gene expression changes in yeast cells.
+This will let us know how gene expression changes in yeast cells.

 The yeast will be cultured in-orbit!